 El Laberinto, or the labyrinth, holds pagan origins, and can be traced back to the Island of Crete where the Minoan people lived an arguably decadent life free of strife.
 The original Labyrinth is associated with the palace of Knossos and the myth goes as follows:

 The craftsman Daedalus created a Labyrinth to hold the Minotaur captive.
 To prevent the beast from attempting to escape and wreak havoc, the Minoan people performed a sacrifice each year.
-Children would be sent into the Labyrinth and, as one can assume, never return.
+Children would be sent into the Labyrinth never to return.

-An Athenian hero traveled to the Island of Crete and rid the Utopian town of their filicidal habits in exchange for a pardon of Athenian debts to be paid to the King.
-Entering the the labyrinth under the guidance of the King Mino’s daughter Ariadne, Theseus slays the beast.
+An Athenian hero traveled to the Island of Crete and rid the utopian town off their filicidal habits in exchange for a pardon of Athenian debts to be paid to King Minos.
+Entering the labyrinth under the guidance of the King’s daughter Ariadne, Theseus slays the beast.